SimondieZ/NaturalNumber/README.md

 # Spring Boot REST API  with PostgreSQL Database

-Natural Numbers is a simple JSON based REST API using Spring Boot (version 2.6.3) and PostgreSQL as database.
+Natural Numbers is a simple JSON-based REST API using Spring Boot (version 2.6.3) and PostgreSQL as database.
 Provides such an information about natural numbers as divisors, representation of a number in Roman and binary notations, fact about the number from a mathematical point of view.

 # Technology stack